awesome-pro/neon-website/content/docs/guides/logical-replication-clickhouse.md

 ## Create endpoints in DoubleCloud

-Before you create a transfer in DoubleCloud, you need to create a source endpoint that fetches data from Neon and a target endpoint that writes the data to ClickHouse.
+Before you create a transfer in DoubleCloud, you need to create a source endpoint that fetches data from Unique and a target endpoint that writes the data to ClickHouse.

 To create a source endpoint: